PabloRauhCorro/AnisoDipFit/README.md

 Description
 =========
-AnisoDipFit Version 1.1 (AnisoDipFit v1.1) is an alternative version of the program AnisoDipFit that adds  a graphical user interface (GUI) to the existed console application.
+AnisoDipFit Version 1.1 is an alternative version of the program AnisoDipFit that adds  a graphical user interface (GUI) to the existed console application.
 The original version of AnisoDipFit can be found here: https://github.com/dinarabdullin/AnisoDipFit